K-D-Gallagher/eye-patterning/README.md

 ## Ommatidial lattice annotation

 The ommatidial lattice emerges concurrently with the cell differentiation / local morphological changes triggered by passage of the morphogenetic furrow.
 A triangular lattice is dual to a hexoganl lattice, so what we are watching emerge here is the initial nucleation of the final ommatidial lattice, visible on the surface of the adult eye.
-Here, we demonstrate how to visualize the ommatidial lattice, defined using the centroids of the R8 class photoreceptor cells, using matlab's patch function.
+We've recorded the coordinates of the lattice through a pair of connected matrices - one storing the list of triangles with regard to annotated R8s ('lattice_edges) and another describing the position of these points at each time point ('lattice_points_overTime').
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to visualize the ommatidial lattice, defined using the centroids of the R8 class photoreceptor cells, using matlab's patch function.

 ![ommatidial_lattice_annotation_example](github_media/lattice.gif)